Iblis in The Book of the Rolls

 Eden is a fountain of God lying eastwards, to a height of eight degrees of the rising of the sun, and this is the mercy of God on which the children of men put their trust, that they shall have a Saviour from thence, because God, may He be exalted and glorified! knew in His foreknowledge what the Devil would do to Adam.

-Refer to thematic or topical boxes right sidebar.
-The "Black Snake," painting by Mark Catesby.
+Refer to thematic and topical boxes on right sidebar.
+The "Black Snake," by Mark Catesby.